thainamhoang/adasite/index.md

 Let's use partial correlation and "control" for such variables.

-(similar table as above, but with controlled results)
+{% include analysis/partial_corr_table.html %}

-What happened when we removed the effect of the amount of ratings, country of origin and genres?
-Let's go column by column.
-When the embedding approach show weak negative but statistically significant correlation before, then with partial correlation the effect diminished and doesn't even reach statistical significance.
+What happened when we removed the effect of the amount of ratings.
+Although, the mix of positive and negative correlations is now more confusing, the general picture is clear - **there is no linear dependency between "being at the intersection" and IMDB ratings**.
-The story is more-or-less the same with the approach of raw genres.
-We can say that this approach doesn't show any association between success and "being at the intersection".
-Interestingly, the effect of the approach where we used custom genres and measured partial correlation between degree and ratings didn't diminish after controlling for confounders.
-The weak statistically significant positive correlation is still in place.
-The relation between log betweenness and rating, however, changed with partial correlation and now there is no clear pattern.
+The coefficients are so small that there is no doubt it is due to random noise rather than anything else.
+When coming back to the original question "are movies that merge ideas from different genres/domains more successful", we can say that based on the used approaches, there is no such relation.

 ## Summary